docker-archive/classicswarm/docs/configure-tls.md

 # Configure Docker Swarm for TLS

-In this procedure you create a two-node Swarm cluster, a Docker Engine CLI, a Swarm Manager, and a Certificate Authority as shown below.
+In this procedure, you create a two-node Swarm cluster, a Docker Engine CLI, a Swarm Manager, and a Certificate Authority as shown below.
 All the Docker Engine hosts (`client`, `swarm`, `node1`, and `node2`) have a copy of the CA's certificate as well as their own key-pair signed by the CA.

 ![](images/tls-1.jpg)

 You will complete the following steps in this procedure:

 - [Step 1: Set up the prerequisites](#step-1-set-up-the-prerequisites)
 - [Step 2: Create a Certificate Authority (CA) server](#step-2-create-a-certificate-authority-ca-server)